Lightning-AI/litgpt/tutorials/finetune_full.md

 1. Follow the instructions in the [README](../README.md) to install the dependencies.
 2. Download and convert the weights following our [guide](download_stablelm.md).

-Lit-GPT provides common datasets for finetuning, such as Alpaca, LIMA, Dolly, and more.
+LitGPT provides common datasets for finetuning, such as Alpaca, LIMA, Dolly, and more.
 You can optionally [prepare your own dataset](#tune-on-your-dataset).
 For more information about dataset preparation, also see the [prepare_dataset.md](./prepare_dataset.md) tutorial.